Michael Fors Olson

-Michael Fors Olson (born June 29, 1966) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop of the Diocese of Fort Worth in Texas since 2014.
+Michael Fors Olson (born June 29, 1966) is an American Catholic prelate serving as Bishop of Fort Worth in Texas since 2014.

 Biography

 Early life and education

-Michael Olson was born on June 29, 1966, in Park Ridge, Illinois, to Ronald G. and Janice (Fetzer) Olson.
+Olson was born on June 29, 1966, in Park Ridge, Illinois, to Ronald G. and Janice (Fetzer) Olson.
 He was raised in Des Plaines, Illinois, where he attended St. Mary's School.
 Deciding to become a priest, Olson entered Quigley Preparatory Seminary North in Chicago.
 When the Olson family moved to Fort Worth, Texas, Michael Olson resumed his seminary studies there.

 After finishing his early studies, Olson traveled to Washington, D.C. to attend the Catholic University of America.
-He was a awarded a Bachelor of Arts degree in philosophy there in 1988 and a Master of Arts degree in philosophy in 1989.
+He was awarded a Bachelor of Arts degree in philosophy there in 1988 and a Master of Arts degree in philosophy in 1989.

 Olson returned to Texas in 1989 to attend the University of St. Thomas in Houston.
 He later received Master of Theology and Master of Divinity degrees from St. Thomas in 1994.

 Priesthood

 Olson was ordained a priest at St. Patrick Cathedral in Fort Worth by Bishop Joseph Delaney for the Diocese of Fort Worth on June 3, 1994.
 After his ordination, the diocese assigned Olson as parochial vicar at St. Michael's Parish in Bedford, Texas.

 In 1997, Olson traveled to St. Louis, Missouri, for doctoral studies at the Center for Health Care Ethics in the Catholic Tradition at Saint Louis University.
 He then went to Rome to attend the Alphonsian Academy at the Pontifical Lateran University.
-Olson was awarded a Doctor of Moral Theology degree from the academy in 2001.
+Olson was awarded a doctorate in Moral Theology from the academy in 2001.

 After returning to Texas in 2001, Olson was appointed as formation director at St. Mary's Seminary in Houston.
 He left St. Mary's in 2006 after Bishop Kevin William Vann appointed Olson as vicar general of the diocese.
 In 2008, he was transferred to Holy Trinity Seminary in Irving, Texas to serve as its rector.
 Pope Benedict XVI named Olson as a chaplain of his holiness in 2010.